Tiri (footballer): Atlético Madrid

 Tiri transferred to Atlético Madrid in 2012, being assigned to their B side also in the third tier.
-He was first choice during his three-year spell, being relegated to the Tercera División in his last season.
+He was first choice during his three-year spell, being relegated to Tercera División in his last season.

 ATK

 On 18 June 2015, Tiri signed for Indian Super League defending champions ATK at the same time as compatriot Jaime Gavilán, joining Borja Fernández and Josemi in the club's Spanish contingent.
 An unused substitute for their first two matches of the campaign, he made his debut on 7 October by playing the entirety of a 1–1 draw at FC Goa in place of Arnab Mondal, who was away playing internationally for India.

 Tiri totalled 1,170 minutes of action, in an eventual elimination in the semi-finals by Chennaiyin FC.

 Return to Atlético B

 Tiri returned to Atlético Madrid and its B team on 1 February 2016.
 However, before playing a game for them, on 16 March he agreed terms to go back to Kolkata for the next season.